Visage (song)

-"Visage" is the fourth single by the British pop group Visage, released by Polydor Records in July 1981.
+"Visage" is the fourth single by the British synth-pop group Visage, released by Polydor Records on 3 July 1981.
 It is the title track from Visage's eponymous debut album.
 The single peaked at no.21 in the UK Singles Chart.

 Cover and music video

 In the UK, the single was available in three different covers, each featuring vocalist Steve Strange, by photographers John Timbers, Robyn Beeche and Brian Griffin.

 The music video for the single was the first of two Visage videos directed by Midge Ure.
 The video includes footage shot at the Blitz nightclub in London's Covent Garden, which was the focal point of the New Romantic scene in the early 1980s.
 It was included on the Visage video album in 1986.
 A then-unknown Jacquie O'Sullivan (who would join Bananarama in the late 80's) appears briefly at the beginning of the video as one of The Blitz's customers on the bar counter.